MODDER04/modder_api/README.md

 # API Documentation

 ## Base URL
-The url will be sent when you buy a key
+The url will be sent when you buy a key from @modder04
 ---

 ### 1. Create Call